-Common Stock Common Stock
+Common Stock

-NextCure, Inc. is offering 5,000,000 shares of common stock.
-This is our initial public offering and no public market exists for ou anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share. ır common stock.
-V Ve

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "NXTC".

-We are an "emerging growth company" as defined under U.S. federal securities laws and will be subject to reduced public company reporting requirements.
-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 12.

-Per Share Total

-Initial Public Offering Price \$ \$

-Underwriting Discounts and Commissions (1) \$ \$

-Proceeds, before expenses, to us \$ \$

-(1) We refer you to "Underwriters" for additional information regarding total underwriter compensation.

-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 750,000 shares of our common stock.

-Certain of our stockholders, including stockholders affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$35.0 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, fewer or no shares in this offering.
-The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares to purchasers on or about , 2019.

-Joint Booking-Running Managers

-MORGAN STANLEY BofA MERRILL LYNCH PIPER JAFFRAY
+Common Stock NextCure, Inc. is offering 5 public offering price is \$15. ock.
+This is our initial public offering and no public mar ket exists for our common stock.
+The initia Our common stock has bee n approved for listing on the N asdaq Global Select Market under the syn abol "NXTC". efined under U.S. federal securit our common stock involves risks.
+S d will be subject to reduced public actors" beginning on page 12.
+Per Share Total Unc ial Public Offering Price derwriting Discounts and Comm ceeds, before expenses, to us iissions (1) \$15.00 \$1.05 \$13.95 \$75,000,000 \$5,250,000 \$69,750,000 (1) We refer you to "Underwrite ers" for additional information regarding to otal underwrite r compensation.
+We have granted the underw riters an option for a period of 30 days to purchase up to an additional 75 0,000 shares o l f our common stock. of shares of our common sto ock in this offering at the initial is as the other j an aggregate of approximately \$32.0 millior ourchasers in this offering.
+The underwriters es sold to the public in this offering.
+Exchange Commission nor any nplete.
+Any representation to the ed or disapprov ved of these securities or determined if this The underwriters expect to c deliver the shares to purchasers on or about May 13, 2019.
+Joint Booking-Running Managers MORGAN N STANLEY BofA MERRILL LYNCH PIPER JAFFRAY

+The date of this prospectus is May 8, 2019